 How to get to Zegrzyńskie lake by bike

-From there you need bike towards Żerański channel (Kanał Żerański).
+From there you need to bike towards Żerański channel (Kanał Żerański).
 Biking by the dirt road along the channel, you will get straight to Nieporęt.

 Distance: 28 km from Rondo ONZ to Nieporęt

 What to do at Zegrzyńskie